Please see our Shipping & Returns page.

 Is the Baking & Pancake Mix dairy-free?

 No, Pamela’s Baking & Pancake Mix contains cultured buttermilk.
-We have several non-dairy mixes that can be used for similar purposes as the Baking & Pancake Mix, such as Bread Mix, Artisan Flour Blend and several others.
+We have several non-dairy mixes that can be used for similar purposes as the Baking & Pancake Mix, such as Grain-Free Pancake Mix, Bread Mix, All-Purpose Artisan Flour Blend and several others.
 For a complete list of our non-dairy products and all potential allergen ingredients we use please visit our “Allergy Information” page.

 What does the “OUD” stand for on the cookies?
 Does the “D” in the OUD mark mean there is dairy in the cookies?